Skip to Content

 • Preheat the oven to 350°F (176°C).
 Mash the bananas and shred the carrots.
 Then, add them to a mixing bowl with the eggs, honey, olive oil, and vanilla extract.
 Stir to combine.

-• Add the dry ingredients to the bowl with the wet ingredients and combine- careful not to over mix.
+• Add the dry ingredients to the bowl with the wet ingredients and stir with a spatula until just combined, careful not to over-mix.

-• Prepare a muffin tin with liners and divide the batter into the cups using an ice cream scoop, about ⅔ of the way full.
+• Prepare a muffin tin with liners and use an ice cream scoop to divide the muffin batter evenly into the muffin tin.

 • Bake for 20-25 minutes.
 Remove the muffins from the oven and transfer them to a wire rack to cool for 10 minutes.